dom-sbn/django_rest_tutorial/README.md

 3. Handled permissions and authentications using BasePermission

-4. Made the UI of navigating through the APIs more user friendly by hyperlinking the urls (also created a url field on each object)
+4. Made the UI of navigating through the APIs more user friendly by hyperlinking the urls

 5. Made the code more concise using Router and Viewset classes.